Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 END;
 ```

 This procedure can be called instead of a developer trying to write their own update statement.
-This gives us control over the data and ensures it's quality remains up to a standard.
+This gives us control over the data and ensures it's quality remains up to a standard. (using 'CALL zipcode.increment_years_experience()')

 -
 -